 The lifespan of this species is around 8 years in the wild.

-Predators of the Mississippi kite includes fox and raccoons.
+Fox and raccoons often attack the Mississippi kite.
 Eggs and chicks are vulnerable to common grackles, snakes, blue jays, American crows, greater roadrunners, hawks and great horned owls.

 The IUCN Red List of Threatened Species has kept this species in the ‘Least Concern’ category.